 Urgent advice: Covid-19 - Obesity

-In light of coronavirus (COVID-19) we have made the following adjustments to our upcoming clinics in order to limit footfall through the hospital and to offer you some protection by keeping them at home as much as possible.
+In light of coronavirus (COVID-19) we have made the following adjustments to our upcoming clinics in order to limit footfall through the hospital and to offer you some protection by keeping you at home as much as is possible .

 Please keep your clinic appointment time free, and you will be called within a three hour window of your original appointment time.